The Holy Trinity, Symbol of Unity

 Chapel’s Note [On the Issue of the Liturgy]:

-It is to be admitted that the Liturgy remains to be a dividing issue among many traditional Catholics.
-This could very well be one of the “sad and unique” aspects of the “end times tribulations” that Christians must endure [for a time].
+It is to be admitted that the Liturgy remains to be a dividing issue among, and a source of confusion for, many traditional Catholics.
+This could very well be one of the “sad and unique features” of the end times tribulations that Christians must endure [for a time].

-The CMRI follows the rubrics of Pope Pius XII – being a legitimate pope of the Catholic Church.
-Others follow the rubrics of Pope [Saint] Pius X. Others follow the 1962 missal [of “pope” John XXIII].
-These are the “most common missals” used by many who profess to be “traditional Catholics” in the post-Vatican II era.
+The CMRI follows the rubrics of Pope Pius XII, the last legitimate pope of the Catholic Church before the “eclipse” caused by of the Second Vatican Council [1962–1965].
+Others follow the rubrics of Pope [Saint] Pius X. Others follow the 1962 missal [of “Pope” John XXIII].
+These are the “most common missals” used by many who profess to be “traditional Catholics” in the post–Vatican II era.

-We are thus calling for mutual respect [on this issue] while we patiently await the inevitable “triumph of the Church.”
+We are thus calling for mutual respect on this issue while we patiently await the inevitable triumph of the Church.
 The Church is so much wounded and divided, and contending over something THAT NEITHER ANY PARTY CAN AUTHORITATIVELY RESOLVE proves time and again to be a futile exercise.
-We find it quite wise to follow this counsel commonly attributed to St. Augustine [of Hippo]:
+We find it quite wise to follow the counsel commonly attributed to St. Augustine [of Hippo]:

 In things necessary [what is essential], Unity.